Make No "Reservations" About Being a Smarter, Greener Hotel

 Not surprisingly, the frequent over-cooling and uneven usage of the A/Cs often lead to it malfunctioning or breaking down at irregular intervals.
-This makes it difficult for hotels to pick up on these faults, often times discovering them only when guests complain!
+This makes it difficult for hotels to pick up on these faults, oftentimes discovering them only when guests complain!

 “By predicting and preventing costly breakdowns… overall guest satisfaction can also be improved… – they will never have to experience a room with malfunctioning appliances again.”

-However, with the advent of Internet of Things (IoT) technology – such as that used by SensorFlow – live data monitoring is now easily achievable.
-This enables hotels to better track and manage their equipment performance – HVAC or otherwise – in real time, and engineers can be alerted immediately if any appliance is performing poorly.
+However, with the advent of the Internet of Things (IoT) technology – such as that used by SensorFlow – live data monitoring is now easily achievable.
+This enables hotels to better track and manage their equipment performance – HVAC or otherwise – in real-time, and engineers can be alerted immediately if any appliance is performing poorly.
 That way, rooms with faulty ACs or other appliances can be blocked off so guests are not assigned to them until engineers resolve the issue.
 Not only does this significantly reduce overall energy and maintenance costs – by predicting and preventing costly breakdowns before it occurs – but the overall guest satisfaction can also be improved since they will never have to experience a room with malfunctioning appliances again.

 “(Use occupancy sensors) to plan the most efficient housekeeping routes… and avoid ever disturbing a guest.”

 Additionally, occupancy-based technology can greatly cut down housekeeping costs.
 The typical “three knock rule” before entering a guest’s room, for instance, adds far more time to these services than necessary, not to mention causing disturbance to any guests still in the room.
-Occupancy sensors removes this necessity.
+Occupancy sensors remove this necessity.
 In fact, you can use the data from wireless sensors to plan the most efficient housekeeping routes based on occupancy status and avoid ever disturbing a guest.

-Not only that, being able to access key data trends in occupancy can also help hotels identify peak periods when most guests are back in the hotel.
+Not only that, but being able to access key data trends in occupancy can also help hotels identify peak periods when most guests are back in the hotel.
 With these higher-level data insights, hotels can better plan their food and beverage (F&B) promotions as well as on-site events and activities – thus improving the in-hotel experience for guests while also maximising guest spend!

 The verdict is clear: green hotel tech is doing great things for everyone – guests and stakeholders alike – in the hospitality industry.